Illustration of the collision location.

 Illustration of the collision location.
 (Courtesy of the Federal Transit Administration.)

-New York City Transit Train-to-Train Collision
+New York City Transit Train Collision

 What Happened